ChainShareLabs/SmartContracts/README.md

 3. 🔄 [SplitPay](./SplitPay/SplitPay.md): Smart contract enabling payments to be shared fairly 💸 between several participants.

+4. 💬 [Comments](./Comments/Comments.md) : This intelligent contract allows users to add comments on various subjects
 <br>

 >**`Disclaimer:`** Make sure you fully understand the implications and security risks associated with using smart contracts before deploying them in a real production environment⚠️🔒.